 Smooth registration process, clear track and room directions, clear demarcation of themes: sponsors, tracks, etc. In summary, one of the best organizations in an appropriate venue with huge social network activity.

-The first day we attended the “Advance training session” about performance tuning of Cassandra clusters.
-The material was fairly interesting and we got many insights about how a Cassandrainfrastructure can be maintained in real life deployments.
+On the first day, we attended the “Advance training session” about the performance tuning of Cassandra clusters.
+The material was fairly interesting and we got many insights about how a Cassandra infrastructure can be maintained in real-life deployments.
 Special thanks to the on-site support team, who facilitated the session progress reducing the number of interruptions.

-The summit day we noticed a huge increase in the number of people attending showing the amount of interest on Cassandra.
+On the summit day, we noticed a huge increase in the number of people attending showing the amount of interest in Cassandra.
 Tracks were organized attending to their main topic: real Cassandra uses-cases, Cassandrainternals, projects C* as the underlying database, business applications, etc.